Upgrades

 - Update parameters:

-- Prepare the PostgreSQL parameters
+data_dir,bin_dir,config_dir - Prepare the PostgreSQL parameters

-- Note: removed or renamed parameters
+- Notes: Removed or renamed parameters

 - Update parameters: